-The concept of hyperlocal is finally starting to get some recognition in the Radio world.
-For the past 5 years, Radio seems to have paid little attention to Newspaper’s struggle with hyperlocal.
+Might the concept of hyperlocal finally be gaining momentum in the Radio world?
+For the past decade, Radio seemed to pay scant attention to Newspaper’s struggle with this thing called hyperlocal.
 Radio could have learned much by watching how print folks were fumbling hyperlocal.
-Radio could have used newspaper as an indicator of how NOT to do hyperlocal.
+Radio could have used Newspaper as an indicator of how NOT to do hyperlocal.

 What is hyperlocal?
 According to Wikipedia, hyperlocal is “online news or content pertaining to a town, village, single postcode or geographically defined community.